LeftRefill: Filling Right Canvas based on Left Reference through Generalized Text-to-Image Diffusion Model: Conclusion

 \section{Conclusion}

-In this paper, we propose PGIC, which unifies Ri-Mani tasks as the in-context inpainting and addresses them end-to-end.
-Benefiting from the prompt tuning and the well-learned attention modules in large T2I models, PGIC can address the spatially sophisticated reference-guided inpainting efficiently.
-Moreover, the proposed PGIC can be successfully transferred to address other intractable Ri-Mani tasks with adaptive data and model designs, such as local SR and novel view synthesis with a single view.
-Comprehensive experiments on multiple generative tasks show the effectiveness of PGIC.
+In this paper, we propose LeftRefill, formulating reference-based synthesis as inpainting tasks and addressing them end-to-end as a human painter.
+Benefiting from the prompt tuning and the well-learned attention modules in large T2I models, LeftRefill can address the spatially sophisticated Ref-inpainting and NVS efficiently.
+Moreover, LeftRefill could be easily extended to tackle multi-view generation tasks.
+We also propose block casual masking to accomplish NVS with consistent results autoregressively.
+Comprehensive experiments on Ref-inpainting and NVS show the effectiveness and efficiency of LeftRefill.